-When caregiver Byeoung Dutt has questions for her care recipient’s doctor, she first turns to Google Translate to help her write down her thoughts in Korean, then English.
+When caregiver Byeoung Dutt has questions for her care recipient’s doctor, she uses Google Translate to help her write down her thoughts in Korean, then English.
 She does this to overcome some common language barriers in caregiving.

 Overcoming Language Barriers in Caregiving

-“Getting training in my native language allowed me not only to understand 100% of all this training, but also to see the connection between what I learned last week and what I will learn this week,” Dutt says.
+“Getting training in my native language allowed me to understand 100% of all this training, and to see the connection between what I learned last week and what I will learn this week,” Dutt says.

 Because of the caregiving skills she learned during her IHSS+ training, she now keeps a daily record of her care recipient’s vitals, medications, and general observations about his health and any unusual behaviors so she can communicate any changes and concerns with his care team.